El Guincho: Beginnings and first two albums: 2007–2014

 He released his first album, Folías, independently in 2007.
-In October 2008, he released his breakthrough album, Alegranza, which was well received by critics, including earning a "Best New Music" designation by Pitchfork.
+In October 2008, he released his breakthrough album, Alegranza, which was well received by critics, including earning a "Best New Music" designation from Pitchfork.
 He would spend the next two years touring the album worldwide.

 In September 2010, Díaz-Reixa released Pop Negro, under British independent label Young Turks.
-The album includes the now popular single "Bombay."
+The album includes the now popular single "Bombay".
 Notably, he worked on Björk's 2011 album Biophilia.
 Previously, in 2008, he remixed her on Enjoyed: A Tribute to Björk's Post.

 Hiperasia and producing for Rosalía: 2014–present

 While temporarily living in his hometown of Las Palmas de Gran Canaria, Díaz-Reixa worked on a collection of music that would later be his next album, Hiperasia.
 With a departure from his tropical sound, the album takes influences from trap and electronic music, employing heavy use of Vocoder and Autotune.
 It was released in February 2016.

 That same year, Díaz-Reixa saw Spanish singer Rosalia live, and, fascinated by her sound, contacted her through social media to collaborate.
-He would later be sole producer of her sophomore album El Mal Querer, released in 2018.
+He would later be sole producer of her second album El Mal Querer, released in 2018.
 The album received critical acclaim.
 At the 19th Latin Grammy Awards, the single "Malamente" was nominated for five awards, including Record of the Year, Song of the Year, Best Urban Fusion Performance, and Best Alternative Song, winning the latter two.
 The next year's ceremony, the album won for Album of the Year, Best Contemporary Pop Vocal Album and Best Recording Package, while the song "Pienso en tu mirá" received a nomination for Best Pop Song.
 Díaz-Reixa received won for Best Engineered Album.
 The album also won the Grammy Award for Best Latin Rock, Urban or Alternative Album at the 62nd Annual Grammy Awards.

-In 2019, Díaz-Reixa co-produced and featured in the successful single "Con Altura," with Rosalia and J Balvin.
+In 2019, Díaz-Reixa co-produced and featured in the successful single "Con Altura", with Rosalía and J Balvin.
 In 2020, his work with artists like Rosalia, Aitana, and Paloma Mami earned him a Latin Grammy nomination for Producer of the Year.